If you are having problems with your SR510 or SR530 you can call us at

-If you wish to try and fix the problem yourself, the following troubleshooting guide may help you.
+If you wish to try and fix the problem yourself, the user manual may be useful, and the following troubleshooting guide may be helpful too.

-Symptom 1 — Front-panel red overload LED is constantly lit
+2) Front-panel red overload LED is constantly lit

-Symptom 3 — Can't send commands remotely over GPIB interface
+4) Can't send commands remotely over GPIB interface

 A modification to the GPIB interface of the SR510 and SR530 was implemented in June 1991.
 A 270 pF capacitor was added between pin 10 (ground) and pin 17 (DAC) on the GPIB bus driver (part number 75161, adjacent to the MC68488 controller).
 If you have an old unit, check to see if there is a capacitor installed between pins 10 and 17 of the 75161 chip (located near the GPIB connector).
 If a 270 pF capacitor isn't soldered between these pins, you will need to install one before GPIB communication is possible.